England pile more misery on Wales in Cardiff

 Breaks from Rees-Zammit and prop Gareth Thomas were thwarted by expert breakdown steals from Dombrandt and Ludlam as England led 8-3 at half-time.

-Wales again demonstrated a lack of clinical edge after forays into opposition 22.
+Wales again demonstrated a lack of clinical edge after forays into the opposition's 22.

 Lightning Louis